Social behavior

-A colony of Northern gannet.
-An example of social behavior.
+An example of social behavior can be found in this colony of northern gannets.

 Social behavior is behavior among two or more organisms within the same species, it encompasses any behavior in which one member affects another.
 Social behavior can be seen as similar to an exchange of goods, with the expectation that when you give, you will receive something similar in return.
 This behavior can be affected by both the qualities of the individual and the environmental (situational) factors.
-Therefore, social behavior arises as a result of an interaction between the two—the organism and its environment.
-This means that, in regards to humans, social behavior can be determined by both the individual characteristics of the person, and the situation they are in.
+Therefore, social behavior arises as a result of an interaction between the organism and its environment.
+This means that, in regard to humans, social behavior can be determined by both the individual characteristics of the person, and the situation they are in.

 A major aspect of social behavior is communication, which is the basis for survival and reproduction.
-Social behavior is said to be determined by two different processes, that can either work together or oppose one another.
-The dual-systems model of reflective and impulsive determinants of social behavior came out of the realization that behavior cannot just be determined by one single factor.
+Social behavior is said to be determined by two different processes that can either work together or oppose one another.
+The dual-systems model of reflective and impulsive determinants of social behavior came out of the realization that behavior is not determined by one single factor.
 Instead, behavior can arise by those consciously behaving (where there is an awareness and intent), or by pure impulse.
 These factors that determine behavior can work in different situations and moments, and can even oppose one another.
 While at times one can behave with a specific goal in mind, other times they can behave without rational control, and driven by impulse instead.

-There are also distinctions between different types of social behavior, such as mundane versus defensive social behavior.
+There are also distinctions between different types of social behavior, such as mundane and defensive social behavior.
 Mundane social behavior is a result of interactions in day-to-day life, and are behaviors learned as one is exposed to those different situations.
 On the other hand, defensive behavior arises out of impulse, when one is faced with conflicting desires.